NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/OpenAnatomyBrowser/README.md

 The Open Anatomy Browser (http://openanatomy.org) is a useful tool for visualizing anatomy atlases and Slicer output.
 However, the current browser was only intended as a prototype and cannot display many current Slicer scenes.
 This project will create a new browser prototype based on vtkjs, with ITK image readers.

 ## Objective
+Make the Open Anatomy atlas browser more user friendly and more compatible with the Slicer data and software ecosystem.

 ## Approach and Plan
 1. Display an Open Anatomy atlas in vtkjs.